YannickLefaivre/react-modal-component/README.md

 There are two ways to use the Modal component:

-- One is to simply use it as is, while assigning it your own design with the overlay customization class and the addition of child elements.
+- One is to simply use it as-is, while assigning it your own design with the overlay customization class and the addition of child elements.

 ```
 // routes/Landing.jsx